electronstudio/pygame-zero-book/chapters/1_graphics.md

 We are going to add a background image to  Program~\ref{code:sprites}

-Click `Images` to see the folder of image files available.  **You must create or download a picture to use a background.
+Click `Images` to see the folder of image files available.

+**You must create or download a picture to use a background.
 Save it as `background.png`.
-It should be the same size as the window, 500×500.**
+It should be the same size as the window, 500×500 pixels.**

 \begin{codelisting}
 \codecaption{Background}